-Beyond identifying the sources of childhood or adolescent trauma, knowing what to look for–what ‘acting out’ can reveal–is an important step toward effective treatment.
-As a parent or friend of a teenager coping with trauma, you may recognize these behaviors and avoidance strategies commonly attributed to trauma.
+Beyond identifying the sources of childhood or adolescent trauma, knowing what to look for and what “acting out” can reveal is a crucial step toward effective treatment.
+As a parent or friend of a teenager coping with trauma, you may recognize these behaviors and avoidance strategies commonly attributed to trauma:

-- A teen may be either extremely expressive or relatively silent.
-From physical and emotional outbursts difficult to diffuse to isolating themselves from meaningful interaction with others, teens coping with trauma rarely find a middle ground.
+- A child may be either extremely expressive or relatively silent – From physical and emotional outbursts difficult to diffuse to isolating themselves from meaningful interaction with others, teens coping with trauma rarely find a middle ground.
 Extreme or maladaptive behaviors can act as a bait and switch, diverting attention from the underlying presence of trauma.

-- Trouble in school, including declining grades and/or increased truancy, can point to teens dealing with trauma.
-Unresolved trauma is no match for growing responsibilities or academic expectations; teens dealing with trauma may exhibit growing challenges in the classroom environment.
+- Trouble in school, including declining grades or increased truancy, can point to teens dealing with trauma – Unresolved trauma is no match for growing responsibilities or academic expectations; children coping with trauma may exhibit increasing challenges in the classroom environment.

-- Relatedly, challenges with peer relationships or problematic attachments may indicate signs of unresolved trauma.
-Affected teens may Isolate from friends to protect themselves from disappointment or judgment, then form attachments with anyone who shows affection or acknowledgment.
+- Challenges with peer relationships or problematic attachments may indicate signs of unresolved trauma – An affected child may isolate themselves from friends to protect themselves from disappointment or judgment, then form attachments with anyone who shows affection or acknowledgment.

 We specialize in trauma-focused cognitive-behavioral therapy (TF-CBT) based on gradual exposure.
 Our therapists work with children and teenagers to regulate actions and thought patterns and augment feelings of safety and confidence in relationships with self and others.
 Relaxation skills, narrative processing, and building connections among thoughts, emotions, and actions navigate the complexities of trauma.

 ART teaches children and teens to examine new perspectives and reason through problems and problematic behaviors.